 When to put your child in a life jacket while swimming at the beach or a pool is your decision, since you – as the parent– know your child best and you know the situation.
 Varying factors like your child’s skill level with swimming, type of water and the constant supervision you’ll be providing (right there next to her, or watching from a few feet away).

 But that’s why swimming lessons at Goldfish Swim School are important: They provide extraordinary results that helps you gauge your child’s ability to be safer in the water.

 Life jackets save lives, as does being able to recognize the signs of drowning (because it’s not the flailing arms like so many movies depict!).
 We want to make sure that every time you go swimming, you have a GOLDEN experience!

 When does my child need to wear a life jacket on a boat or other water vessel?

 Even if your child knows how swim, accidents can happen on a boat that render your child unconscious or unable to use his or her swim skills – so a life jacket must ALWAYS be worn on a boat.
 Laws vary by state, but generally if your child is younger than 13, is above deck and could potentially land in the water – either accidentally or on purpose – he or she needs a U.S. Coast Guard-approved life jacket.
 That’s according to the U.S. Coast Guard, so when in doubt follow that rule – though your state law may differ.

 And you’ll likely need one life jacket per every person aboard the vessel – and it must be ready to use, meaning it can’t be still in the packaging.

-What type of lifejacket should my child wear?
+What type of swim life jacket should my child wear?

-That being said, there are four types of Personal Floatation Devices:
+That being said, there are four types of Personal Flotation Devices:

 - Type I: This life jacket floats a person the best and is able to keep most unconscious wearers face-up, and for longer periods of time – which is vital to life saving.